allanNAIT/allanNAIT.github.io/dmit1508/topics/normalization.md

 5. An employee can be assigned to a maximum of 4 projects simultaneously.
 6. A project can have many employees working on it simultaneously.
 7. Employee Id, Department Number and Project Number uniquely identify employees, departments, and projects, respectively.

+Before applying the rules of normalization, you should have a clear understanding of the entities, relationships, and candidate keys in the view.

 ### [DMIT1508 Home](../)